Faculty

 - Email: rdonohue@wustl.edu

-Dr. Donohue (Meghan Rose) is a clinical psychologist and Instructor in the Department of Psychiatry.
+Dr. Donohue (Meghan Rose) is a clinical psychologist and Assistant Professor in the Department of Psychiatry.
 She completed her undergraduate at Vanderbilt University, Ph.D. in clinical psychology at Georgia State University and her clinical internship/residency at Northwestern University (Lurie Children’s Hospital).
 Dr. Donohue’s research focuses on the development of moral emotions (empathy, guilt) and prosocial behaviors in early childhood, and how disruptions in these emotions and behaviors contribute to the development of psychopathology.
 She uses in vivo observational paradigms, parent-child interactions and EEG/ERP techniques in her research.

 Kirsten Gilbert, PhD